rolling-scopes-school/tasks/tasks/piskel-clone.md

    - Link to open the editor
    - Information about the author

+#### Tools

+If modifier (Ctrl, Shift) changes the behaviour significantly, it should count as separate tool.

 ## Technical requirements:
 1) Browser support: latest version of Google **Chrome**
 2) Usage of **JS/ES2015+** or **TypeScript**